-Our Facebook group for parents with ataxia is a great place to access advice and support about giving birth and starting a family with ataxia.
-If you would be interested in joining the group, send us an email at firstname.lastname@example.org and we will send you an email invitation to join!
+Our Facebook group for parents with ataxia is a great place to access advice, support, and share experiences.
+If you would be interested in joining the group, send us a request using this link.

 Volunteers Facebook group

 Want to support people with ataxia?
 Have skills you think we could use?
 We’d love to hear from you.
-Get in touch with Julie Greenfield at email@example.com to enquire about volunteering opportunities.
+Get in touch with our InControl team at email@example.com to enquire about volunteering opportunities.

 Join in the fun on our Instagram channel!

 This platform is Ataxia UK's informal community space for everyone affected by ataxia, our Friends, supporters and staff.
 Following our Ataxia UK Instagram channel is your chance to see a bit of what goes on ‘behind the scenes’ at Ataxia UK and to get to know all of us in the office a little bit better.